Frequently Asked Questions

 You have some questions; we have some answers!
 If you do not find the answer you are looking for in this list, please contact us and we will do our best to satisfy your inquisitive mind.

 Most of our classes meet once a week.
-Some upper level high school math classes meet twice a week.
+Elementary and K1 Clubs have an optional Friday offering, and some upper-level high school math classes meet twice a week.

 You can review our course schedule here.